 Makes you wanna watch it again doesn’t it?
 Go ahead…

 Barry Bonds (127.66)

 For a guy that has usually carried a reputation as being flacid (see what I did there?) in the postseason, he was actually a one man force when his team took the field.
-His very presence in the lineup consistently put teams in precarious situations, and consistently put his team into positions to win games.
-Of course, as history also shows us, those teammates consistently failed him more often than not, but the objective measurement tells us that no one in the history of baseball helped his team win more than Barry Bonds.
+His very presence in the lineup put teams in precarious situations, and consistently put his team into positions to win games.
+Of course, as history also shows us, those teammates would fail him more often than not, but the objective measurement tells us that no one in the history of baseball helped his team win more than Barry Bonds.